Coderrob/bash-action-template/docs/index.md

-# 🏠 Welcome to Bash Action Template
+# Welcome to Bash Action Template

-Hey there! 👋 I'm happy you've found your way to the Bash Action Template.
+Hey there!
+I'm happy you've found your way to the Bash Action Template.
 Whether you're a seasoned DevOps wizard or just dipping your toes into the world of GitHub Actions, you've come to the right place.
 Let's build something amazing together!

-## 🌟 What Makes This Special?
+## What Makes This Special?

 This isn't just another template—it's a carefully crafted toolkit designed to make your GitHub Actions journey smooth, reliable, and downright enjoyable.
 Here's what sets it apart:

-### 🚀 Production-Ready Foundation
+### Production-Ready Foundation

 - **Industry Best Practices**: Built on solid shell scripting principles with `set -euo pipefail` and comprehensive error handling
 - **Comprehensive Logging**: Multi-level logging with structured output and GitHub Actions integration
 - **Input Validation**: Robust validation and sanitization to keep your actions bulletproof

-### 🛠️ Developer Experience First
+### Developer Experience First

 - **DevContainer Ready**: One-click development environment with all tools pre-configured
 - **Local Testing**: Full CI simulation and integration testing with `act`
 - **Self-Healing**: Automated maintenance that keeps your repository healthy and up-to-date

-### 🔧 Extensible & Customizable
+### Extensible & Customizable

 - **Modular Design**: Easy to extend with custom inputs, outputs, and utility functions
 - **Composite Actions**: Leverage GitHub's composite action approach for better reusability
 - **Rich Ecosystem**: Integrates with popular tools like ShellCheck, shfmt, and Prettier

-## 🎯 Quick Start Paths
+## Quick Start Paths

 === "New to GitHub Actions?"
 Perfect!
 Start with our [Getting Started Guide](getting-started/index.md) and [Quick Start Tutorial](getting-started/quick-start.md).
 We'll hold your hand through creating your first action.

 === "Experienced Developer?"
-Jump straight into the [Development Setup](getting-started/development-setup.md) and explore our [DevContainer](getting-started/devcontainer.md) for the ultimate development experience.
+Jump straight into the [Forking & Customizing](getting-started/forking-and-customizing.md) to adapt the template to your needs.

+=== "Need Troubleshooting?"
+Check our [Runbooks](runbooks/quick-fixes.md) for common solutions and maintenance procedures.

 === "Looking to Extend?"
-Check out our [Extending Guide](extending/index.md) to learn how to customize inputs, outputs, and add advanced functionality.
+Check out our [Runbooks](runbooks/quick-fixes.md) for maintenance and troubleshooting procedures.

 === "Need Inspiration?"
-Browse our [Examples](examples/index.md) to see real-world scenarios and get ideas for your own implementations.
+Explore our [Runbooks](runbooks/quick-fixes.md) for practical procedures and maintenance tips.

-## 📚 Key Features at a Glance
+## Key Features at a Glance

 | Feature                   | Description                                 | Why It Matters                                       |
 | ------------------------- | ------------------------------------------- | ---------------------------------------------------- |